 It is also used in medical applications like plastic surgeries, especially for facial surgeries and those related to skeletal reconstruction.
 It is also used in show boards and 3-D printing applications.

 It has a texture that gives a better grip on products made out of HDPE.
 It is also present in food-grade quality.
-The products are made out of it ensure low maintenance, safe and long-lasting.
+The products are made out of it ensures low maintenance, safe and long-lasting.

 What is PVC?

 PVC is found in many forms.
-Some of them are plasticized or flexible PVC, rigid or unplasticized PVC, chlorinated PVC, modified PVC, and lastly, molecularly oriented PVC.
+Some of them are plasticized or flexible PVC, rigid or unplasticized PVC, chlorinated PVC, modified PVC, and molecularly oriented PVC.

 Some of the merits of these PVCs are that high stiffness, flame retardant properties, better chemical resistance, dimensional stability, and insulation properties.